jdherman/eci115/README.md

 #### Numerical Methods in Civil & Environmental Engineering
 ##### UC Davis ECI 115

 In-class code examples for numerical methods in Python.
-These examples are for instructional purposes and should not be used in production.
+These examples are for teaching and should not be used in production.
 Bug reports and PRs welcome.

 ##### Links to Google Colab:
 1. [Intro to Scientific Python](https://colab.research.google.com/github/jdherman/eci115/blob/main/L01.ipynb)